 The Faculty and Departmental requirements for graduate programs are given in the University of Alberta Calendar.
 Each graduate student is responsible for being familiar with all regulations and requirements specified therein.
-The calendar can be found on the website: http://calendar.ualberta.ca/index.php?catoid=6.
-If flexibility within these requirements is permitted, it is left to the Department of Chemical and Materials Engineering to supplement and interpret these regulations pertaining to graduate students in the Department.
+The calendar can be found here.
+If flexibility within these requirements is permitted, it is left to the Department of Chemicals and Materials Engineering to supplement and interpret these regulations pertaining to graduate students in the Department.
 Each graduate student is responsible for being familiar with the University's major deadlines, found in the Academic Schedule of the University calendar.